 My team’s workday starts work three hours before mine, but they’ve pushed back our daily stand-up meetings to accommodate interns.
 If your company has a Slack channel, you can also set your status to “Away,” or inform your manager about your breaks ahead of time.

 6. Set yourself up for distraction-free success

 At the home office, there are many potential distractions to keep you from working efficiently.
 To mitigate distractions while interning from home, try creating clear dividers between your home and work life.

 Andrew Zeff, a software engineering intern at Amazon, notes that even something simple, such as changing from pajamas into fresh clothes, can boost your work from home attitude and impress your team.

-I’ve also found that timekeeping apps such as Toggl have increased my accountability while working on long summer projects.
+I’ve also found that timekeeping apps such as Toggl Track have increased my accountability while working on long summer projects.
 App in hand, I’m confronted with the number of times per day I spend on specific work tasks or allocate towards personal breaks.
 If I see any irregularities, I can change my schedule.
 I can modify my work from home habits and set new timekeeping goals to keep me accountable.

 Read more: The Toggl guide to Working from Home